 A landmark study from the University of Padua followed patients with treatment-resistant depression who received implanted vagus nerve stimulation (VNS) therapy.
 Over 6 to 12 months, MRI scans revealed a progressive, statistically significant increase in hippocampal grey matter volume – growth that paralleled their improvement in mood and symptoms.

-This is the first human study to show that VNS doesn’t just relieve symptoms of depression – it appears to repair the very brain structures damaged by the illness.
+This is the first human study to show that VNS doesn’t just relieve symptoms of depression – it appears to assist in the repair the very brain structures damaged by the illness.

 Why Shrinkage of the Hippocampi Matters